saud-learning-services/canvas-better-quiz-stats/README.md

 ## Output

 Creates outputs in folder: `data/course_id/quiz_id`
+> - Note: question points possible not included - for grouped questions (i.e. "pick X of Y") the points applied may overwrite original question points

 #### `full_joined.csv`
-> combination of the three files below
+This file is a combination of the three files listed below.

 - **quiz_id**: the Canvas quiz id
 - **attempt**: the quiz attempt of the individual student